-Keywords: Artificial Intelligence Adoption; Confirmatory Composite Analysis; Digital Literacy; Institutional Support; Technological Readiness; Pre-Service Teachers
+Keywords: Artificial Intelligence Adoption; Confirmatory Composite Analysis; Digital Literacy; Institutional Support; Technological Readiness; Pre-Service Teachers.

 1. INTRODUCTION

 The rapid development of Artificial Intelligence (AI) is seen as one of the main drivers of transformation across various aspects of life, including the education sector.
 In the context of education, AI (Khalifa & Albadawy, 2024; Mustafa et al., 2024; Wang et al., 2024) is not only treated as a supporting tool for learning but also as a catalyst capable of revolutionizing instructional processes and bringing about new paradigms in the interaction between teachers, students, and learning resources.
 The application of AI in Indonesia (Syahruddin et al., 2025), particularly in the field of education, is still at an early stage.
 However, its potential is significant for enhancing the quality of learning, pedagogical effectiveness, and the readiness of the next generation of educators to meet 21st-century demands, making it a theme that deserves the attention of researchers.